 Includes details from the recommendations from Phase 1 report of IDN EPDP.
-The recommendations are finalized by the IDN EPDP team, approved by GNSO but not yet approved by the ICANN Board.
+The recommendations are still being finalized by the IDN EPDP team and not yet approved by GNSO or the ICANN Board.
 Does not incorporate the recommendations on singular/plural, being currently under discussion by the Board.
 A separate section will be added on singular/plural once there is clear direction available.